efpcode/demomicroservice/README.md

 ## How to Run Project
 The easiest way is to execute either the .ps1 or the .sh file present in the project.
-This will spinup a docker container
+This will spin up a docker container.

 ### Command
 ```shell